How IAM works - Amazon Identity and Access Management

 To learn more about the IAM entities, see IAM users and IAM roles.

 Amazon recommends that you use multi-factor authentication (MFA) with all users to increase the security of your account.
-To learn more about MFA, see Using multi-factor authentication (MFA) in Amazon.
+To learn more about MFA, see Amazon Multi-factor authentication in IAM.

 Authorization and permission policy basics